MaryDavis89/3013-Algorithms/Assignments/A06/TakeHome.md

 You decide to implement the hash-table using an array/vector with 4999 elements, with **quadratic probing** to resolve conflicts.
 (By the way, both 4999 and 997 are prime numbers.)
 For each of the following three possible hash functions, say whether it is a good or bad choice, and explain why in one sentence.
 Note that digit<sub>x</sub> refers to some integer representing one of the eight digits that comprise SIDs at MCSU U (so x takes on values 0 to 7).

 1. `digit`<sub>0</sub>` + digit`<sub>1</sub>` + digit`<sub>2</sub>` + ... + digit`<sub>7</sub>` mod 4999`
+  - Bad, youre going to have collisions every 10 students
 2. `SID number mod 4999`
+   - Good, everyone will hash to the number they already are until you reach 5000 students.
 3. `(digit`<sub>0</sub>` + digit`<sub>1</sub>` * 9971 + digit`<sub>2</sub>` * 9972 + ... + digit`<sub>7</sub>` * 9977) mod 4999`
+  - Bad, kind of like number one but just one a larger scale because of the multiplication.

 -----